cdrani/blog/_posts/2017-12-03-weekly-update-tmux-first-npm-package.md

 [Creating an Open Source JavaScript Library](https://www.lynda.com/JavaScript-tutorials/Creating-Open-Source-JavaScript-Library/604269-2.html), which proved to be a wealth of knowledge.
-Following along with it, but implementing my own version, I learned a lot relatively quickly about how to create, maintain, update, and contribute.
+Following along with it, but implementing my own version, I learned a lot relatively quickly about how to create, maintain, update, and make contributions to a library and/or project.
 The driving message was about making your libraries, projects, etc inviting so that others can contribute to it.
 I have seen some projects with that same kind of welcoming view to first-time contributors which I also want to incorporate in my own libraries, starting with this one.

 ## CHANGELOG

 ### vim

-Deliberately using vim means that you constatly pick up new things out of necessity, lest you revert to your previous editor.
-Each new thing you pick , add to your .vimrc, and incorporate in your everyday helps to repel some those urges, especially when you are used to doing things the most ineffiecent way.
+Deliberately using vim means that you constantly pick up new things out of necessity, lest you revert to your previous editor.
+Each new thing you pick up , add to your .vimrc, and incorporate in your everyday use helps to repel some of those urges, especially when you are used to doing things the most inefficient way with your previous editor.
 I have picked up some interesting aspects of vim this week that I either didn't know existed or just didn't know how to implement.
-I feel like I'll be learning vim for years, but here are some I learned this week:
+I feel like I'll be learning vim for years, but here are some tidbits I learned this week:

 <details>
 <summary>Things learned in vim:</summary>